srcwr/maps-cstrike/README.md

 ## LICENSE
 Code, .html files, .txt files, and datasets (CSVs) are licensed under the [DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE](https://github.com/srcwr/maps-cstrike/blob/master/LICENSE) unless otherwise specified in the file.

-## TODO
-The gamebanana scraper (gamebanana-automatic.py & [this](https://github.com/srcwr/gamebanana-things)) is not the most robust.
-If the connection fails during a download then that entire queue will be thrown away, and to fix you have to delete all the recently downloaded archives.
-That's not too hard to fix but TODO.
-Also the gamebanana API endpoint is old, because documentation on endpoints suck, so we miss new archives when: it's off the first page or two, which happens when (1) an item is unprivated (2) an item is given a new file but not a new version.
-Those are caught with random manual multi-page rechecks for new files.
-One day these will surely:tm: be fixed.

 ## WHAT IS WHAT
 - `fastdlsite/`
 	- [`check.fastdl.me`](https://check.fastdl.me/)